goFrendiAsgard/zaruba/docs/use-cases/from-zero-to-cloud.md

 # ❇️ From Zero to Cloud
 <!--endTocHeader-->

-This end-to-end tutorial shows you how Zaruba helps you develop/deploy your application.
+This end-to-end tutorial shows you how you can use Zaruba to develop/deploy your application.

 At the end of this tutorial, you will have: